fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (May 2)
-{% include alert.html class='danger' title='Recommended Due Date' text="
+{% include alert.html class='warning' title='Recommended Due Date' text="
 Make sure you have a complete draft of your [spatial history essay](unm-spatial-history-guidelines) posted to our [essays folder in our repository](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays), with all your images in the [images folder](https://github.com/unm-campus-histories/spaces/tree/master/docs/essays/images).
 This will make sure you're on track to get everything finalized next week and get any research or formatting questions answered before we don't have any regular meetings scheduled.
 "%}